Orange CT Homepage

 This service is now available so you can quickly and easily inquire and view your Real Estate, Personal Property, and Motor Vehicle tax bills that are due, print a duplicate record from your computer, and look at any payments that have been made on your accounts.
 Go to:

-Please note that Grand List 2021 (1-October 2021 thru 30 September 2022) tax bills will not be available until they are generated in mid-June 2022.
+Please note that Grand List bills (1-October thru 30 September) tax bills will not be available until they are generated in mid-June.
 Also note that we bill in arrears.
 So you already have a tax obligation even though billing hasn't occurred yet!
-Estate Executors and Executrixes please note!
+Fiduciaries, Estate Executors and Executrixes please note!

 Responsibilities